 The results of introducing Twitter Lite were overwhelming:

-- 250,000 unique daily users launching the solution from the home screen 4 times a day thanks to Add to Home screen prompt;
+- 250,000 unique daily users launching the solution from the home screen 4 times a day thanks to the ability to add the PWA to the screen;

-- increased amount of tweets sent by 75%;
+- The increased amount of tweets sent by 75%;

 Additionally, Twitter Lite lowers data consumption by optimizing images.
-And installation itself requires a lot less data, with the PWA size of only 600 Kb, if compared with the native app which is 23.5 Mb.
+And installation itself requires a lot fewer data, with a PWA size of only 600 Kb if compared with the native app, which is 23.5 Mb.

 To wrap up

-We at Codica build both web solutions and their mobile versions.
-We keep up with the latest technological trends and of course, support the initiative to reinvent the web.
-If you’re into the idea of PWAs, we are ready to put your ideas and thoughts into practice.
-Let’s get in touch and discuss your project!
+Consequently, if you’re into the idea of PWAs, we are ready to put your ideas and thoughts into practice.
+Let’s get in touch and discuss your project.